 Be forewarned that according to a beekeeper friend of mine, many of the “tricks” to determine if honey is pure and raw are not actually reliable.
 The best approach is to read the label to ensure only honey is in the jar in the first place and buying from a reputable source to ensure a raw and unfiltered product.

 Crystallized, Liquid or Creamed Honey?

-The good news is that like creamed honey, crystallized honey is just as high quality, flavorful and nutritious even though large scale manufacturers and some consumers view it as a defect.
-You absolutely can eat crystallized honey, although the grittiness might cause you not to enjoy it as much (a few folks do seem to prefer it).
+The good news is that like creamed honey, crystallized honey is just as high quality, flavorful and nutritious.
+This is the case even though large scale manufacturers and some consumers view it as a defect.
+You absolutely can eat crystallized honey, although the grittiness might cause you not to enjoy it as much.
+Some folks seem to prefer it.
 Factors which influence the rate at which raw liquid honey crystallizes include:

 - Type of honey: some varieties granulate faster than others.
-You have probably noticed this if you are like me and keep many jars of different types of honey in your pantry.
+You have probably noticed this if you are like me and keep many jars of different types of honey in the pantry.

-The upside is that if you notice your honey starting to crystallize, it is definitely raw, so it is one way to know you’ve got the real thing!
+The upside is that if you notice your honey starting to crystallize, it is definitely raw.
+This is one way to know you’ve got the real thing!

-A better solution to commercialized honey, however, is to buy quality raw, local honey and slow down the natural crystallization process by making it into creamed honey which imparts a creamy smooth texture at the same time.
+A better solution to commercialized honey, however, is to buy quality raw, local honey.
+Then, slow down the natural crystallization process by making it into creamed honey.
+This imparts a creamy smooth texture naturally.
+No whipping necessary!